Affiliate links on Android Authority may earn us a commission. Learn more.

 Fossil isn’t calling it e-ink (the company prefers “read-out” display), but this is essentially the same tech you’d find in a Kindle or an old Pebble smartwatch.
 E-ink has its pros and cons, so not everyone will be on board with this type of display.
 Personally, I love it, though there are some downsides you’ll have to live with.

 First, the positives: E-ink doesn’t use much battery, allowing the Hybrid HR to last upwards of two weeks on a single charge.
-I haven’t had mine for that long so I can’t say for sure, but I have been impressed so far.
+I haven’t had mine for that long, so I can’t say for sure, but I have been impressed so far.
 My unit drained about 7% after going through the setup process, receiving a software update, and tracking a 45-minute treadmill run.
 On lighter days, the watch only drops a few percentage points.
 I’d say Fossil’s battery estimates are spot on here.

 This type of display also blends in much more nicely with the watch face.
 It stays in the background for the most part, and you really only notice it when you need to check notifications or do something with the watch.
 It just makes the watch look much sleeker than something with an AMOLED display.

 E-ink displays have very low refresh rates, causing them to hang for a few moments before showing the next screen or updating with the proper information.
 Pebble got this down to a science in later years, and those smartwatches actually felt speedy.
 The Hybrid HR lags a bit, though.
-I’ve found myself deliberately not checking through notifications or pulling up the weather just so I didn’t have to wait for the OS to catch up with my button presses.
+I’ve found myself deliberately not checking through notifications or pulling up the weather so that I didn’t have to wait for the OS to catch up with my button presses.
 The display is only half the issue; we’ll talk about software navigation in a little bit.

 The Hybrid HR’s display isn’t lit up by default, so it’s tough to see in low lighting conditions.
 Fossil included a backlight for these instances.
 You can activate it with a double-tap of the watch glass, but make sure you’re tapping hard enough — the backlight doesn’t like to turn on every time.